-Students must comply with the Program standards by attaining an overall 3.0 grade point average (GPA) throughout the Program, a grade of C or better in all course work and the Independent Component, as well as a grade of B or better in all clinical lab practical exams is required.
+Students must comply with the Program standards by attaining an overall 3.0 grade point average (GPA) throughout the Program, a grade of C or better in all course work and the Independent Component, as well as a grade of B- or better in all clinical lab practical exams is required.
 The Physical Therapy professional courses must be taken in the sequence outlined in the Professional Sequence.
 The DPT Professional Sequence must be completed within 150% of the entire projected curriculum (no more than 15 trimesters) to earn the DPT degree.
 Absence of the first instructional weekend or more than one class session (usually equivalent to 1/8 of the total contact hours) in any professional course will result in a failing grade.

 A failure of a course is unacceptable, and will result in dismissal from the program.
-If a student is dismissed from the program, the Committee on Admissions and Academic Performance determine:

-1) if s/he may be reinstated into the program following the appeal process, and 2) if s/he returns to the program, recommends the logical point for the student to enroll in the Professional Sequence that directly addresses the learning issue.
+If a student is dismissed from the program, the Committee on Admissions and Academic Performance determine: 1) if s/he may be reinstated into the program following the appeal process, and 2) if s/he returns to the program, recommends the logical point for the student to enroll in the Professional Sequence that directly addresses the learning issue.

-If a student's overall GPA falls below 3.0 or attains a C in a single trimester, the student is immediately placed on academic probation.
+If a student's overall GPA falls below 3.0 or if the student attains a Bgrade in a single trimester, he/she is immediately placed on academic probation.
 The remediation during academic probation consists of an Action Plan, mutually established by the student and faculty and/or Program Director, to identify the concerns, pertinent strategies with a timeline, and the expectations of the student and faculty.
-A student on academic probation must attain the required overall 3.0 GPA or above by the end of the two subsequent trimesters.
-While on probation, the student may not receive a final grade in a class of a C. A student has no more than two trimesters to improve the overall GPA to the required 3.0.
-If the student is unable to attain the minimum overall GPA of 3.0 by the end of the two subsequent trimesters, the substandard GPA warrants dismissal.
+A student on academic probation must attain the required overall 3.0 GPA or above and no grade of B- or below by the end of the two subsequent trimesters.
+While on probation, the student may not receive a final grade in a class of a C or below.
+A student has no more than two trimesters to improve the academic standard to the required 3.0.
+If the student is unable to attain the minimum academic standing of 3.0 by the end of the two subsequent trimesters, the student warrants dismissal.
 The student has the option to appeal the dismissal.
 Should an individual complete only the first two trimesters of the articulated Biology/Physical Therapy professional sequence, the student earns a Bachelor of Arts in Biology (Pre-Med track) at the end of the second trimester, contingent upon successful completion of the required courses for the Bachelor's degree.

 To ensure a quality educational experience, all students are expected to complete their academic work in an ethical manner, and to maintain the professional standards as outlined by the APTA Code of Ethics, The APTA Standard of Practice, and Guide for Professional Conduct.
 (See the APTA Guide to Physical Therapy Practice.)
 A serious breach of ethical and professional behaviors is cause for disciplinary action up to, and including, course failure or dismissal from the Program.

-In addition, all DPT students are responsible to abide by the Dominican College Student Code of Conduct.
-Refer to the Dominican College Student Handbook, which is also on the DC website (dc.edu).
+In addition, all DPT students are responsible to abide by the Dominican University New York Student Code of Conduct.
+Refer to the Dominican University New York Student Handbook, which is also on the DC website (dc.edu).